trolldbois/pytan/_static/bin_doc/ask_manual_question.md

   ],
   "sensors_help": false
 }
-2014-12-08 14:58:57,146 INFO     question_progress: Results 0% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
+2014-12-08 15:33:29,047 INFO     question_progress: Results 0% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
-2014-12-08 14:59:02,170 INFO     question_progress: Results 33% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
+2014-12-08 15:33:34,069 INFO     question_progress: Results 50% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
-2014-12-08 14:59:07,193 INFO     question_progress: Results 67% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
+2014-12-08 15:33:39,092 INFO     question_progress: Results 67% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
-2014-12-08 14:59:12,212 INFO     question_progress: Results 67% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
+2014-12-08 15:33:44,116 INFO     question_progress: Results 67% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
-2014-12-08 14:59:17,235 INFO     question_progress: Results 83% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
-2014-12-08 14:59:22,256 INFO     question_progress: Results 83% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
-2014-12-08 14:59:27,279 INFO     question_progress: Results 83% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
-2014-12-08 14:59:32,302 INFO     question_progress: Results 100% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
+2014-12-08 15:33:49,140 INFO     question_progress: Results 100% (Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10")
-++ Asked Question 'Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10"' ID: 261
+++ Asked Question 'Get Computer Name and Folder Name Search with RegEx Match[No, Program Files, No, ] contains "Shared" from all machines where Operating System contains "Windows" or IP Address = "10.10.10.10"' ID: 346
 ++ Report file '/var/folders/dk/vjr1r_c53yx6k6gzp2bbt_c40000gn/T/out.csv' written with 7906 bytes
 ```